siyao-7/11775-hws/spring2021/hw2/README.md

 ```

 ## Overirew
 A video-based MED system is composed of mainly three parts: 1) Video pre-processing, 2) video feature extraction, and 3) classification.
 You will mainly focus on learning how to use two-types of visual features in this homework.
 You may simply reuse the classifcation codebase you finished in HW1.

 ## Video Pre-Processing
 There are many types of video features.
 For simplicity, we ask you to extract and aggregate features of RGB frames from videos.
-For pre-processing, we fist use ffmpeg you learned in HW1 to extract the video frames:
+In our example code, we directly read frames from the videos to extract features.
+Alternatively, you can speed up the feature extraction process by extracting the frames first onto the disk.
+You can do this by:

 ```
 for video in videos/*.mp4